tranquyetbkhn/testCI/readme.txt

-this is test project for using codeignitor
+this is test project for using codeignitor.

+and now, im in eclipse with support git hub